MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 -->
 ## Using a Substitute Sender Address on Outbound Email Messages
-All outgoing email messages from [!INCLUDE[d365fin](includes/d365fin_md.md)] will use the address of the default account.
-You can, however, use the **Send As** or **Send on Behalf** capabilities on your Exchange server to change the sender address on outbound messages. [!INCLUDE[d365fin](includes/d365fin_md.md)] will use the default account to authenticate to Exchange, but will either substitute the sender address with the one you specify, or amend it with "on behalf of."
+You can use the **Send As** or **Send on Behalf** capabilities on your Exchange server to change the sender address on outbound messages. [!INCLUDE[d365fin](includes/d365fin_md.md)] will use the default account to authenticate to Exchange, but will either substitute the sender address with the one you specify, or amend it with "on behalf of."

 The following are examples of how Send As and Send on Behalf are used in [!INCLUDE[d365fin](includes/d365fin_md.md)]: